Audio buying guide

 ElevenLabs 8.5 Best for turning scripts, recordings, or finished videos into production-ready … ElevenLabs is the kind of tool people open when plain text to speech is too small … Freemium Review →

-Descript 8.5 Marketing teams, podcasters, educators, creators, and internal media teams that … Descript is easiest to justify when your team edits spoken-content video or podcasts at volume, because … Freemium Review →
+Descript 8.6 Best for cutting interviews, webinars, podcasts, demos, and talking-head videos … Descript is easiest to justify when your team edits spoken-content video or podcasts at volume, because … Freemium Review →

-Adobe Podcast 8.2 Podcasters, interview-based creators, teachers, and social video teams who need … Adobe Podcast is worth opening when your main problem is spoken-word cleanup, remote interview capture, or … Freemium Review →
+Adobe Podcast 8.2 Best for cleaning up interviews, recording remote guests, and cutting … Adobe Podcast is worth opening when your main problem is spoken-word cleanup, remote interview capture, or … Freemium Review →

 AIVA 7.4 Best for drafting soundtrack-style music for YouTube videos, games, student … AIVA is worth opening when you need usable background music fast and you still want some … Freemium Review →